|

 Math or Science

-One influence on Impressionist painting was the invention of the camera in the
+One influence on Impressionist painting was the invention of the camera in the middle of the 19th century.

 Language Arts